*The client’s name has been changed to protect their business strategies.

 Ultra came to us with momentum.
-They are a shining example of the power of brand building - something most Amazon sellers don’t believe is possible on Amazon.
+They are a shining example of the power of brand building – something most Amazon sellers don’t believe it’s possible on Amazon and especially with Amazon PPC.
 A powerful brand is a rising tide that lifts all ships.

-To further amplify their results, they wanted to scale, while maintaining a desirable ACOS.
+To further amplify their results, Ultra wanted to scale, while maintaining a desirable ACOS.

-During an initial audit, we noticed a few key areas of improvement.
+Back to the client, we noticed a few key areas of improvement during an initial audit.

 It all started with an email….